Dental Implants in Champaign and Charleston IL

 Implants are substitute tooth roots or root replacements that can be used for upper and lower teeth.
 Much like artificial knees, hips or other prosthetic devices, dental implants are made of biologically-compatible materials such as titanium.

 In some cases a patient may be able to have a tooth extracted, an implant placed and a temporary crown placed in a single visit.
 However, to ensure proper healing and integration of the dental implant to your jawbone, tooth removal and implant placement are most often completed in separate visits.

-First, Dr. Seibert or Dr. Suleiman-Ata will place the implant into your jawbone and cover it completely with your gums.
+First, Dr. Seibert will place the implant into your jawbone and cover it completely with your gums.
 During the healing period of approximately 4-6 months, the implant stays under the gum tissue and is allowed to fuse (integrate) to the surrounding bone and become anchored.
 The length of time required for healing depends on the quantity and quality of jawbone and your body’s biological makeup.
 While the area is healing, a temporary crown or temporary partial denture (flipper) fabricated by your general dentist can be worn over the implant site.

 Once the implant has fused (integrated) to the bone, the top of the implant is exposed (uncovered) to attach a small healing cap (abutment).
 At this point, your general dentist can begin the restorative process by taking an impression and customizing a crown with the connector to fit your implant.

 If multiple implants are to be placed at the same time and depending on the complexity of your case, a computer-guided implant system may be utilized during your surgery.
 The cone beam CT scan images are integrated into virtual reality software to develop a design map for the implant placement.
 Then, a laboratory fabricated surgical guide is utilized during the procedure to provide more accurate and precise implant placement, allowing less procedure time for the patient.